UV Fused Silica Ground Glass Diffusers

 These diffusers feature 120, 220, 600, or 1500 grit polishes.
 Our polishing process results in a surface with significantly greater uniformity than sandblasted diffusers.
 The various grits provide a range from fine to coarse scattering.
 A finer grit (e.g. 1500) has a small diffusion pattern, while a coarser grit (e.g. 120) will have a larger diffuser pattern.
-See the plot to the right to compare the performance of our diffusers and the Graphs tab to see the transmission through the diffusers.
+See the plot below to compare the performance of our diffusers and the Graphs tab to see individual graphs for each diffuser.

 When mounting the diffusers, the grit polished side should face away from the source.
 Thorlabs offers fixed lens mounts to hold these diffusers.

 If transmission in the ultraviolet range is not necessary for your application, please consider our line of N-BK7 Ground Glass Diffusers.

 |Standard Diffusers||N-BK7 Substrate||Unmounted, Uncoated||350 nm to 2.0 µm|

 |Mounted, Uncoated||350 nm - 2.0 µm|